Classification II: evaluation & tuning {#classification2}

 select(Class, Smoothness, Concavity, Perimeter, Irrelevant1, Irrelevant2)

-Next, we build a sequence of Smoothness
+Next, we build a sequence of \(K\)-NN classifiers that include Smoothness

 ,